 Current law says when a city is considering which land to designate as an urban reserve, it should look first to any residential areas just outside the UGB, before looking at farm and forest lands and natural areas.
 These rural residential areas usually consist of parcels that are from 2-20 acres in size.
+But farm land can and usually is also included in an urban reserve because of the length of time it encompasses.
 This priority makes sense:

-This recognizes that it makes sense to plan for these already partly developed areas that are just outside of UGBs for eventual inclusion in a UGB, and the time frame of the urban reserves (30-50 years out) provides that.
+- This recognizes that it makes sense to plan for these already partly developed areas that are just outside of UGBs for eventual inclusion in a UGB, and the time frame of the urban reserves (30-50 years out) provides that.
 These are areas that are usually on wells and septic systems, and sometimes those fail or cause dropping water tables.
-In addition, the residents often use various city services and roads anyway.

-- This priority for evaluation provides a back stop for cities that often understand it makes sense to bring these areas into the UGB and possibly eventually into the city, for various health, governance, or other reasons. - The current law already provides a way for city to rural residential areas to a lower priority for various reasons related to urbanization.
+In addition, the residents often use various city services and roads anyway. - This priority for evaluation provides a back stop for cities that often understand it makes sense to bring these areas into the UGB and possibly eventually into the city, for various health, governance, or other reasons. - The current law already provides a way for city to rural residential areas to a lower priority for various reasons related to urbanization.
 OAR 660-0021-0030(4); ORS 197A.245. - Arguments that current residents of a rural residential subdivision of high-end homes do not want to come into a city and will not accept additional housing are not relevant for many reasons, including that the time frame is long term this is looking at 10 to 30 years beyond the current UGB, so a total of 30-50 years out.